jsdsl/iterator/readme.md

 # JSDSL - Iterator
-A collection of classes that allow iteration over some predefined collection of elements.
+A collection of classes that allow iteration over a predefined collection of elements.

 ### [Find @jsdsl/iterator on NPM.](https://www.npmjs.com/package/@jsdsl/iterator)